Updated on April 27th, 2021

 - Drink hot chocolate or hot apple cider

 Nothing is more relaxing than a cup of hot cocoa or apple cider on a cool autumn night.
-Whether you choose to unwind with a cup on your own or enjoy it with friends, warm and inviting beverages can help create a welcoming and open environment for conversation and relationship-building.
+Whether you choose to spend your sober nights unwinding with a cup on your own or enjoy it with friends, warm and inviting beverages can help create a welcoming and open environment for conversation and relationship-building.

 - Go to a football game